Inference Guide#

 Basic Sampling#

-The AbstractPipeline provides a unified sample method for both Flow Matching and Diffusion models.
+The AbstractPipeline provides a unified sample method for all generative methods — Flow Matching, EDM Diffusion, and Score Matching.

 import jax